uzh-rpg/agile_flight/README.md

    # Using the GUI, press Arm & Start to take off.
    python evaluation_node.py
    ```

+   The evaluation node comes with a config file.
+There, the options to plot the results can be disabled if you want no plots.
 2. Start your user code.
 This code will generate control commands based on the sensory observations.
 You can toggle vision-based operation by providing the argument `--vision_based`.
    ```
    cd envtest/ros